jbcoe/value_types/presentations/2023-11-27-bsi-value-types.md

 ---

-# Previous version support a copier and delete model
+# Previous version support a copier and deleter model

 ```c++
 template <